Skip to main content

 }

-Let's take a look the default Layout.jsx component from the cms core module:
+Let's examine the default Layout.jsx component from the cms core module:

 modules/pages/all/Layout.jsx